AI & IoT Industry Experts share their views on the AI & IoT Trends in 2020

 Featured Image: Shutterstock

 I strongly believe that People with great passion can make the impossible happen.
-In addition to Business Development in IT Industry, I clutch mastery role as the Executive Magazine Coordinator, Corporate event organizers, CXO & Technocrats Interview, Forum host, etc..
+With an interest on technology, I clutch the role of Technology Business Manager in IT Industry, and additional roles such as Executive Magazine Coordinator, Corporate Event Organizer, CXO & Technocrats Interview, Forum host, etc..
 Critical Thinking and the zest on the math being induced as my verve makes me idiosyncratic in a league.
 My recent initiative in AI Time Journal “AI & IoT Interview Series” is being treated as an insightful session.